Desley Robinson

 Desley Robinson (born 23 March 1988) is an Australian professional boxer.
-She is a unified world champion having held the IBF female middleweight title since December 2024 and the WBO title in the same division since April 2025.
+She is a former unified world champion having held the IBF female middleweight title from December 2024 to August 2026 and the WBO title in the same division from April 2025 to August 2026.

 Career

 Robinson, who took up boxing to improve her fitness, fought Lani Daniels for the vacant IBF female light heavyweight title at McKay Stadium, Whangārei, New Zealand, on 2 December 2023, but lost by majority decision.